 Like rulers of old, most Ventrue will take a wise man into their councils to provide insight in matters of politics, trade, warfare and the like.
 Such individuals are often the Cainite's closest companion, accompanying her everywhere, and are expected to be well-educated, literate, and above all, diplomatic in their advice.
 Such advisors are selected from the ranks of devoted scholars, and are rewarded for their service with access to whatever resources the Cainite may possess in order to further those areas of study.
-Most Ventrue choose to make their advisors ghouls, often valuing themas repositories of knowledge and as useful "devil's advocates" f or the Cainite's p 1 a n supervising the household and attending to the thousand daily details that an estate demands to run effectively.
-Seneschals are usually taken from the senior peasant family living on the vampire's lands, and are expected to be capable in every function of the estate, from accounting to cooking to the treatment of prisoners, and everything in between.
-In the routine matters of the house, the seneschal speaks with the authority of the master, and thus is often considered to be the most senior of the Cainite's retainers.
+Most Ventrue choose to make their advisors ghouls, often valuing them as repositories of knowledge and as useful "devil's advocates" for the Cainite's plans.